 How To Set the Scene With A Funky 70s Vibe

 It’s no wonder why a 70s Party theme is so popular.
-The big bright colors, lava lamps, neon lights and smiley faces all give tribute to happy and fun times of the 70s.
-This theme is perfect for a 60th birthday party, retirement or any birthday celebration.
+The big bright colors, lava lamps, neon lights, and smiley faces all give tribute to the happy and fun times of the 70s.
+This theme is perfect for a 60th birthday party, retirement, or any birthday celebration.
 If teens love this theme, who wouldn’t?

 They are not only a great way to add some extra flair to your party, but they’re also bound to get everyone in the mood to groove.
 So bust out your dancing shoes and get ready to party like it’s 1979!

 Speaking of teens, my son’s 8th-grade graduation party incorporated the 70s decade into many of the party decorations for the massive party thrown by parents.

 The Good Vibes Only theme- with 70s energy

 Parents planned and executed the traditional massive 8th-grade graduation party.
 Every year a new theme is kept secret so the students are blown away when they attend the party.